rkimbers/GPT-SentimentTrader/README.md

 To set up and run GPT-SentimentTrader, follow these steps:

-1. Fork or clone the repository to your GitHub account.
+1. Fork the repository to your GitHub account: Click on the 'Fork' button at the top of the repository page.
+2. Clone the forked repository to your local machine: `git clone https://github.com/<your-username>/GPT-SentimentTrader.git`
+3. Navigate to the project directory: `cd GPT-SentimentTrader`
-2. Add the necessary secrets to your repository.
+4. Add the necessary secrets to your repository.
 The required secrets are:
     - `AWS_ACCESS_KEY_ID`: Your AWS access key ID
     - `AWS_SECRET_ACCESS_KEY`: Your AWS secret access key
     - `AWS_REGION`: The AWS region where your resources are located